MahApps/mahapps.com/input/docs/styles/passwordbox.md

 | `MahApps.Styles.PasswordBox` | `TextBoxHelper.ClearTextButton` is `True` | clears the box |
 | `MahApps.Styles.PasswordBox.Button` | always — the style sets `TextBoxHelper.TextButton` | runs `ButtonCommand` |
 | `MahApps.Styles.PasswordBox.Button.Revealed` | `TextBoxHelper.ClearTextButton` is `True` | clears the box |

+On `develop` the middle row is gone with the style, and the last one is called `MahApps.Styles.PasswordBox.Revealed`.

 ### Clear button